Crying when talking to authority

 I would like to know why I feel like crying when I speak to figures of authority.
 It happens most often when there is a serious subject to discuss; however, it has happened when talking about good things, too.
 It has happened when talking to my parents, grandparents, boss, and teachers.
 The common factor is that I see them as figures of authority and we are discussing me.
 I can talk with these people about anything else, but if we are talking about me, I begin feeling the urge to cry.
 I bite my tongue to distract myself.
 It is very embarrassing and uncontrollable.
 The most recent outburst happened when I was asked to describe my strengths and what I need to improve.
 I could feel myself wanting to cry, but it was still controllable by biting my tongue and speaking in short sentences.
 However, the teacher began using a soothing tone, asking what I thought because I wasn't saying very much.
 I was no longer able to control myself and cried.
 How do I stop this from happening and why does it happen?
 I am otherwise a very outspoken person and have no issues with public speaking.

 First and foremost, from a biological perspective, tears can help protect and lubricate the eyes.
 However, crying can also be an emotional response.
 Why and how often a person cries for emotional reasons can be influenced by a person's cultural background and their gender (e.g., in some cultures it's more acceptable for people to cry than others).
 The emotions that cause tears to fall can take many forms: sadness, empathy, relief, stress, fear, anger, intense joy, and longing, to name just a few.
-Crying is a uniquely human response.
-Some scientists believe that crying evolved as a way of creating connection and as a way of letting others know that something is genuinely wrong.
+So why do people do it?
+Some researchers believe that crying evolved as a way of creating connection and as a way of letting others know that something is genuinely wrong.
 For additional information on why folks shed tears, take a gander at the American Psychological Association's Why People Cry.

-Similarly, observe your own internal thought patterns and emotions when someone is giving you critical feedback.
-The following thoughts could trigger tears: I am losing her or his approval.
-I am a total failure.
-She or he has lost respect for me.
-She or he no longer likes me.
+Similarly, think about observing your own internal thought patterns and emotions when an authority figure is giving you critical feedback.
+The following thoughts may trigger tears: I’m losing their approval.
+I’m a total failure.
+They've lost respect for me.
+They no longer like me.
 Sometimes, those feelings can become exaggerated as you replay the interaction or anticipate further criticism.
-Such thoughts can have consequences beyond the tears.
-Again, what emotions are coming up in these moments?
+This may lead to crying.

 So, what to do about it?
-By taking a position as an investigator, approach your tears with a sense of compassionate curiosity to get a sense of your internal world in these moments.
+As previously stated, consider approaching your tears with a sense of compassionate curiosity to get a sense of your internal world in these moments.
 Ask yourself gently, what is this about for me?
 The act of nonjudgmental self-observation could help alleviate the response or reduce the urge to cry in the moment.
 If you know you’re going to be talking to an authority figure, you could make a list of topics you want to talk about ahead of time, and this list could give you something to focus on if you start to feel the urge to cry.
 Additionally, talking with a mental health professional may help you to determine the cause of your tears, as well as how you could decrease your urge to cry when talking with an authority figure.